JosephD-03/JosephD-03/README.md

 # Layton area puzzle cache

 # Announcements:
-Saturday 08/24/2024: The master file has been released (Download it at https://github.com/JosephD-03/JosephD-03/blob/main/MasterFile.zip)!
-I am excited for people to start finding the caches!
+Saturday 08/24/2024: The master file has been released [Download it here](https://github.com/JosephD-03/JosephD-03/blob/main/MasterFile.zip)!
+I am excited for people to start finding the caches! :)
 Feel free to use the files to create puzzle caches in your local area :)